Standard Library Range UtilitiesStandard Library Range UtilitiesRange Utilities

 - out-of-bounds access bugs possible with iterator ranges

-#include <ranges> // std::ranges::for_each
+#include <algorithm> // std::ranges::for_each

 namespace ranges = std::ranges; // alias